 Over the last two decades, mindfulness has enjoyed an exponential rise in nearly every facet of society.
 From healthcare to education, the military to professional sports teams, training in mindfulness is improving people’s physical and psychological health, as well as their performance and life satisfaction.
 Many business leaders recognize the benefits mindfulness can bring to the workforce, including increased productivity and reduced healthcare costs.

-Like Part I, this course is designed around the fact that each moment of our lives is unique and unpredictable.
-Consequently, CM Part II provides participants with the skills they need to accurately assess internal and external factors involved in any given communication experience and make effective choices about how to communicate productively based on that awareness.
+The course is designed around the fact that each moment of our lives is unique and unpredictable.
+CM provides participants with the skills they need to accurately assess internal and external factors involved in any given communication experience and make effective choices about how to communicate productively based on that awareness.
 Through the study of communication theory and mindfulness, participants learn to identify and modify unproductive communication habits, thus increasing their ability to manage stressful situations and improve relationships with others.